Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Causal Estimand and Identification Assumptions

 \subsection{Potential Outcomes and Causal Estimands}

-Let $Y^{z}$ denote the potential time to dementia onset under baseline amyloid state $z \in \{0,1\}$, where $z=1$ represents elevated amyloid and $z=0$ represents non-elevated amyloid.
-Baseline amyloid status is a clinically defined exposure rather than a randomized treatment, and we adopt the potential-outcomes notation to formalize adjusted causal contrasts under the assumptions stated below.
-Our primary causal estimand is the OSQC,
+Let $Y^{z}$ and $C^{z}$ denote the potential event and censoring times under baseline amyloid status $z\in\{0,1\}$, respectively.
+Although amyloid status is an exposure rather than a randomized treatment, potential-outcomes notation provides a formal basis for adjusted contrasts under the assumptions below.
+For each time point $\nu$, the TAS principal stratum consists of individuals satisfying $Y^{0}>\nu$ and $Y^{1}>\nu$.
+The PSQC is defined as

-where $Y_{\nu,\rho}^{z}$ denotes the $\rho$-th quantile of residual lifetime under baseline amyloid status $z$, that is, the $\rho$-th quantile of $Y^{z}-\nu$ among individuals with $Y^{z}>\nu$.
-In the ADNI study application, $Y_{\nu,\rho}^{z}$ summarizes the remaining time to dementia onset among individuals who would remain dementia-free through landmark time $\nu$ under baseline amyloid state $z$.
+where $R_{\nu,\rho}^{z}$ is the $\rho$-quantile of $Y^{z}-\nu$ within the TAS principal stratum.
+In the ADNI application, it represents the contrast in quantiles of remaining time to dementia onset under elevated and non-elevated amyloid among individuals who would remain dementia-free beyond $\nu$ under both amyloid statuses.

-For example, $Y_{1,0.25}^{1}=2.5$ means that among individuals who would remain dementia-free beyond one year under elevated amyloid status, the 25th percentile of the residual lifetime $Y^{1}-1$ is 2.5 additional years.
-Equivalently, conditional on $Y^{1}>1$, there is a 25\% probability of dementia onset within the next 2.5 years and a 75\% probability of remaining dementia-free longer than that in population level.
-If $Y_{1,0.25}^{0}=1.5$, then at $(\nu,\rho)=(1,0.25)$, the estimated causal contrast implies a one-year shorter lower-tail residual lifetime under elevated amyloid status than under non-elevated amyloid status.
-This type of contrast provides a clinically interpretable summary of prognosis that complements mean- or hazard-based comparisons.
+For example, $R_{2,0.25}^{1}=2.5$ means that, within the TAS principal stratum defined at year two, the 25th percentile of residual lifetime under elevated amyloid is 2.5 years.
+Equivalently, within this stratum, 25\% would experience dementia onset within 2.5 years after year two under elevated amyloid, whereas 75\% would remain dementia-free beyond that point.
+If $R_{2,0.25}^{0}=1.5$, then $\Delta(2,0.25)=1$ year, indicating that the 25th percentile of residual lifetime is one year longer under elevated than under non-elevated amyloid.
+Under heavy censoring, the mean residual lifetime may be difficult to estimate reliably, whereas a hazard ratio does not directly quantify differences in time to dementia onset.
+In contrast, $\Delta(\nu,\rho)$ is expressed directly in years and therefore has a clear interpretation on the prognostic time scale.